ErpNetDocs/info/information/editions-and-plans/express-edition.md

 * Personal and team calendars and To do lists
 * Group chats with available AI assistants
-* Personal documents and shared file management
+* Personally assigned documents and shared file management

 and others.